Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-03-Robert-Silverberg-Good-News-from-the-Vatican.md

 ---
-title: "3/9 | Robert Silverberg - Good News from the Vatican"
+title: "Review 3/9 | Robert Silverberg - Good News from the Vatican"
 tags: The Big Book of Science Fiction, Jeff Vandermeer, Ann Vandermeer, short story, novelette, science fiction, 1935-, 1971
 ---
 # Plot: 2/9.
 It's a tedious story without any impressive scenes.
 Silverberg was good at creating bland plots, meaningless context, and boring nonsense as usual.